Nepomuk5665/ShitTicket/01_Documentation/01_IPERKA/05_Control/control.md

 # Control

-## How I Checked & Controlled This Project
+## How we Checked & Controlled This Project
 1. Tested all website features
 2. Verified documentation completeness
 3. Created test protocol